jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/depth-of-field.md

 # Depth of Field

-...is the distance from the lens to the object.
+...is the distance from the lens to the object: the longitudinal distance between two points measured from the point of view.
 $D_{f}$ is the range of position over which the sharpness of an object does not change.
 Outside this range, the object is out of focus.
 Since light is diffraction limited.